htang113/Multi-task-electronic/README.md

         nprocs=world_size,
         join=True)   # spawn 4 processes for parallel training on 4 GPUs
 ```
 This script run the same training on 4 GPU's in parallel.
 If your device has a different number of GPUs, change "world_size" accordingly.
 Note that in the current version, molecules trained on each process must be manually separated by setting "molecule_list", and each process contains the same number of data files.
 Each process will output a loss file (loss_0,1,2,3.txt) including the MAE loss for data within the process.
+The total loss is then the averate of values in the four files.

 3.2 Demo for using our pre-trained model